AntonBiryukovUofC/WI_modeling/README.md

 # WI_modeling, May 2016
-This repo is done for the purpose of implementing the modelling workflow based on waveform integration for earthquake waveform predicitons
+This repo is done for the purpose of implementing the modelling workflow based on waveform integration for earthquake waveform predictions and velocity calibration using MCMC approach.

+Currently I am implementing the generalized Metropolis-Hastings MCMC to infer the velocity model and the elastic props of the layers in the toy example.
+Specifically, the codes in PythonMCMCForward.py are ray-tracing the travel times for P waves towards the stations from the earthquakes distributed withing some pre-defined volume.

+The priority now is to implement Metropolis - Hastings Algorithm for the example and learn the sensitivity of the results to the station distribution, number of ground truth events involved , etc.

-# General workflow for the modeling:
+# General workflow for the modeling of the waveforms using freq-wavenumber integrator:
 model96 -> hprep96 -> hspec96 -> hpulse96 -> file96

 The program hprep96 creates a data file hspec96.dat for use by hspec96 to create the Green’s functions in the ω -distance space.
 The output of this program is a binary file, hspec96.grn, which is used by hpulse96 to convolve the response with the source time function to create file96 Green’s function time histories.